w3c/wai-curricula/content/foundation/getting-started-with-accessibility.md

 Students should be able to:

-* Explain how to identify potential accessibility issues in projects.
+* explain how to identify potential accessibility issues in projects
-* Describe some strategies to scope, prioritize, and repair accessibility issues in an existing project.
+* describe some strategies to scope, prioritize, and repair accessibility issues in an existing project

 #### Teaching Ideas for Topic

-Base on the below to deliver the learning outcomes.
+Optional ideas to teach the learning outcomes:

 * Introduce some of the methods to gain an understanding of the current accessibility status in the project, e.g., performing a first review or carrying out a detailed accessibility evaluation.
 Refer to [Web Accessibility First Aid](/planning/interim-repairs/).
 * Introduce some of the strategies that can be used to prioritize issues.